bedwards254/born-digital-bootcamp/docs/fiwalk_and_clamav.rst

 -----------------
 Before you begin:
 -----------------
 * This workflow uses tools stored as part of the BitCurator suite.
-If necessary, restart the Digital Archives Lab workstation and boot to the BitCurator hard drive. :ref:`You can find instructions on how to do this here. <BC_Windows.rst>`
+If necessary, restart the Digital Archives Lab workstation and boot to the BitCurator hard drive.
+You can find instructions on how to do this :ref:`here <BC_Windows>`.
 * Ensure that the Digital Archives Lab workstation is not connected to the Internet by unplugging the ethernet cable.

 ----------------------------------